Menu Close

 Birth, Childhood and Education of Swami Vivekananda

-Meeting his Guru and accepting Sanyas by Swami Vivekananda
+Meeting His Guru and accepting Sanyas

-Shri Ramkrishna had decided to give Narendra the responsibility of carrying on his incomplete mission.
+Shri Ramkrishna had decided to give Narendra the responsibility of carrying on his mission.
 One day Shri Ramkrishna wrote on a piece of paper, “Narendra will perform the task of enlightening the masses.”
 Somewhat hesitantly Narendranath replied, “I won’t be able to do all this.”
 Shri Ramkrishna immediately spoke with great resolve, “What?
 Won’t be able?
 Your bones will perform this task?”
-Later Shri Ramkrishna initiated Narendranath on the path of Sanyas and gave him the name Swami Vivekanand.
+Later Shri Ramkrishna initiated Narendranath on the path of Sanyas and gave him the name Swami Vivekananda.

-Establishment of Ramkrishna Mission by Swami Vivekananda
+Establishment of the Ramkrishna Mission

-Swami Vivekananda gave message of spiritual unison and creating new consciousness amongst youth
+Giving the message of spiritual unison and creating new consciousness amongst youth

 – Gurudev Kate swamiji (Saptahik Sanatan Chintan, 28th September 2006, Issue No. 37)